Ethnic minorities in Armenia: Udis

 The Udis (the self-name Udi, Uti) – are one of the most ancient native peoples of Caucasus as they are considered to be the descendants of the people of Caucasian Albania.

 Udis reside in Azerbaijan, Georgia, Russia, Ukraine and Armenia.
 In Armenia, they number around 200.

 The Udi language belongs to the Nakho-Dagestanian group of the Caucasian languages.

 There are two primary dialects named Nij and Vartashen.
 Azeri, Russian, Georgian languages are also spoken.

 Most Udis belong to the Orthodox Church.
 Centuries of life in the sphere of Perso-Islamic culture made a relevant impact on the Udi culture and mentality.
 This trace is noticeable in Udi folk traditions and the material culture.

 Most Udis speak Udi language that is a member of the Northeast Caucasian language family.
 Udi is related to Lezgian and Tabasaran.

 It is believed this was the main language of Caucasian Albania, which stretched from south Dagestan to current day Azerbaijan.
 The language is spoken by about 5,000 people including in the villages of Debedavan, Bagratashen, Ptghavan, and Haghtanak in the Tavush province of Armenia and in the village of Zinobiani (Oktomberi) in the Kvareli district of the Kakheti province in Georgia.

 Versions of Udi were written in Armenian alphabet and the Georgian alphabet.

+Loms

 Organizations of ethnic minorities

 List of organizations of the ethnic minorities of Armenia.